holderbaum-io/think-about-website/pages/blog/second-post.md

 ---
-title: "Voxxed Days: Managing Team Secrets Effectively"
+title: Blafasel Foobar is taking two line
-date: 2018-12-02
+sate: 2018-12-04
-author: Jakob
+author: Chrissi
 ---

 All attendees, speakers, sponsors, organizers and volunteers at our conference